How to check your current Runlevel in Linux

 Using /etc/systemd/system/default.target File

-- 1 – is single-user Mode which is used for administrative tasks before the non-essential services are started.
+- 1 – Single-user Mode serves administrative tasks before launching non-essential services.

 - 2 – is the first multi-user mode runlevel and will start some non-essential services.
 This may, or may not contain networking depending on your Linux distribution.